I Want To...

-Vanessa Wasta, M.B.A, joined the Public Affairs Office for the Sidney Kimmel Comprehensive Cancer Center in September 1998.
-She holds a bachelor of science in biology and a master of business administration with a concentration in marketing.
+She holds a bachelor of science degree in biology and a master’s degree in business administration.
 Previously, she worked in the Marketing and Public Relations Office for the University of Maryland Greenebaum Cancer Center.

 As a communications manager, Shawna Williams oversees coverage of the Institute for Basic Biomedical Sciences, the Institute for Cell Engineering and the Institute of Genetic Medicine.
 She joined the media relations staff in November 2012.